COUNTER ARGUMENTATION

-The expression counter-argumentation can be used to refer to any kind of discourse, argued refutation or objection, going openly against an argumentation.
-A mere “No!” can be considered as a counter-argumentative move, even a nonverbal expression of rejection clearly interpretable as such.
+The term counter-argumentation can be used to refer to any kind of discourse, argued refutation or objection, that openly opposes an argument.
+A simple “No!” can be considered as a counter-argumentative move, even a non-verbal expression of rejection that is clearly interpretable as such.

 — Speaker S1 argues for proposition M.

-— Speaker S2 counter-argues for proposition R, incompatible with M:
+— Speaker S2 counter-argues for proposition R, which is incompatible with M:

-S1 — Let’s built the new school here, the land is cheaper.
+S1 — Let’s build the new school here, the land is cheaper.

-S2 — Let’s built the new school there, the students will waste less time commuting
+S2 — Let’s build the new school there, the students will waste less time commuting

-S2 makes a counter-proposition R, providing an alternative to M.
+S2 makes a counter-proposition R, which is an alternative to M.

 Argumentation and counter-argumentation play a reciprocal role in refutation.
-In such a polarized situation, the fact of providing a reason for doing R, incompatible with M, serves as a reason for not doing M. Any good reason for supporting R is seen as a counter-argument to M.
+In such a polarized situation, the fact of providing a reason for doing R that is incompatible with M, serves as a reason for not doing M. Any good reason for supporting R is seen as a counterargument to M.

-An argued position can be presented in isolation in an autonomous text without refuting or even mentioning any existing counter-argumentation.
-Adopting such a strongly assertive strategy avoids the paradoxes of refutation, but can be seen as a kind of contempt for the argument put forward by an opposing party.
-S. Question; Contradiction; Antithesis; Dismissal.
+An argued position can be presented in isolation in an autonomous text without refuting or even mentioning an existing counter-argumentation.
+Such a strongly assertive strategy avoids the paradoxes of refutation, but can be seen as a kind of contempt for the argument of the opposing party, see Question; Contradiction; Antithesis; Dismissal.

-As is the case with weak refutations, a weak counter-argumentation will reinforce the attacked position.
-In the following passage, Noam Chomsky considers that his opponent, the philosopher Hillary Putnam, has failed to develop a counter-argumentation, even a counter-proposal, and argues that this shows that he, Chomsky, must be right:
+As with weak refutations, a weak counter-argumentation strengthens the position being attacked.
+In the following passage, Noam Chomsky considers that his opponent, the philosopher Hillary Putnam, has failed to develop a counter-argument, not even a counter-proposal, and argues that this shows that he, Chomsky, must be right:

 So far, in my view, not only [Putnam] has not justified his positions, but he has not been able to clarify what these positions are.
 The fact that even such an outstanding philosopher fails to do so, may allow us to conclude that…